Green Works' Community Programs

 Four times each year we host community programming at our classroom space.
 Topics cover ways to live more sustainably in the city by planting natives, practicing organic gardening, and reducing waste.
 We also host programs on Citizen Science.

 If you're interested in receiving notification about our programs, please sign up for our newsletter and connect with us on social media.
+To access an online calendar of environmental events in our area, visit the Climate Council of GKC.

 Community Education Initiatives